 - What's New?

 U Drive U Text U Pay

 Distracted Driving Overview

 Distracted driving kills.
 The friends, family, and neighbors of the thousands of people killed nationwide each year in distracted driving crashes will tell you it is a very serious safety problem.
 The nearly half a million people injured each year will agree.
-Distracted driving is a dangerous epidemic on New Jersey’s roadways.
-Driver inattention has been a major contributing factor in nearly 750,000 motor vehicle crashes in the state since 2009 and nationwide, 3,328 were killed in distracted driving crashes in 2012 alone.
+Distracted driving is a dangerous epidemic on New Jersey’s roadways, being cited as a major contributing factor in over 804,000 motor vehicle crashes in the state from 2011 to 2015.
+Nationwide 3,450 people were killed in distracted driving crashes in 2016 alone.

 Distracted Driving Key Facts and Statistics